juckettd/RaspberryPiCM4Handheld7Inch/README.md

 This script will install files onto your Raspberry Pi to handle a series of things including:

-Provide a startup script to detect when the HDMI cord is plugged in and switch to that output Enable the buttons on the device to work
+Provide a startup script to detect when the HDMI cord is plugged in and switch to that output<br/>
+Enable the buttons on the device to work<br/>
-Enable sound through the speakers
+Enable sound through the speakers<br/>
-Generating an overlay on the screen to give battery life, wifi status, bluetooth status, etc...
+Generating an overlay on the screen to give battery life, wifi status, bluetooth status, etc...<br/>
-Provide a safe shut down proceedure for when the power button is pressed
+Provide a safe shut down proceedure for when the power button is pressed<br/>

 Once the setup script is run the files you downloaded may be deleted.